 If the insured person’s work ability is reduced by three fifths, they will be granted a full disability pension.
 A partial disability pension is paid if the work ability is reduced by at least two-fifths.
 The partial disability pension is half of the insured person’s full disability pension.

 The number of partial disability pension recipients has grown.
 Particularly in the public sector, partial disability pensions have become more common in the 2010s.
 Nevertheless, there are fairly few pensioners on a partial disability pension compared to the number of pensioners on a full disability pension.
-At the end of 2022, about 19 per cent of all pensioners on a disability pension drew a partial disability pension.

 Remaining working capacity and rehabilitation